RocketModFix/RocketModFix.UnityEngine.Redist/README.md

 ## Breaking Changes

-`UnityEx.dll` was removed starting with UnityEngine Redist 2022.3.62.1 because it belongs to Unturned, not the Unity runtime.
-If you still need it, grab it by using the [Unturned Redist package](https://github.com/RocketModFix/RocketModFix.Unturned.Redist).
+Starting with UnityEngine Redist 2022.3.62.1, UnityEx.dll is shipped only with the Unturned Redist package, because it is part of Unturned rather than the Unity runtime.
+If you still rely on UnityEx.dll, please obtain it from the [Unturned Redist package](https://www.nuget.org/packages/RocketModFix.Unturned.Redist.Client)

 ## Installation